Pallav46/Pallav46/README.md

 ---

-### 🚀 Fun Extras
+### ⚡ Fun Facts

-- 🧠 Always learning something new.
+- 🧠 Always learning something new
-- 💬 Ask me about React, Node, Java, or anything tech-related.
+- 💬 Ask me about React, Node, Java, or anything tech-related
-- 🌟 “Code is like humor.
+- 🌟 Quote: “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House
 - ⚡ Fun fact: I debug faster at night 🌙

 ---